Updated: Nov 15

 Scientific Research is conducted with a research question in mind.
 Samples of dogs are collected and controlled for a variety of differences known as variables.
 This helps to ensure that the results are as accurate as possible and help us to understand any trends and relationships between two things.
 These findings are then written and checked by a review board.
 These are a group of experts in the field who may have conducted other research on the same or similar topic.
 They look for any biases or problems with the way the study was carried out and then approve this for publications.
 These are then published in scientific journals for other researchers, medical & veterinary professionals and others who are interested in academia to read and understand the latest knowledge in the field.
 Scientific research is not always conclusive, there are often limitations such as sample size, variables that could not be controlled for or something else may have affected the results which hasn’t been accounted for.

 Anecdotal evidence is that has been collected in a more casual nature.
 For example, this may be someone’s personal experience.
 This is what is often seen in regards to castration on forums, website articles and Facebook pages.
 This will often sound like “well my dogs have never been neutered and …..” or “well my dogs have always been neutered and….”.
 We need to take great care with this kind of information.
 Because this is more about personal experience, it is not clear whether these dogs would have experienced anything different if their castration status had been different.
-These samples are usually only a few dogs and it is impossible to gauge what other factors were involved in these dogs lives to lead to the expressed outcome.
+These samples are usually only a few dogs and it is impossible to assess what other factors were involved in these dogs lives to lead to the expressed outcome.
 Anecdotal evidence has its place.
 It can often be the basis that scientific research is based on.
 Enough people expressing a perceived link can often prompt a researcher to look into this in a more controlled way to see if there really is a link.
 The problem with anecdotal evidence is there is simply no way to know which anecdotal reports are accurate and which are not.
 It is not a reliable way to gain information about a medical & behavioural topic because there is no control of other potential factors when the observations were made.
 This means we cannot be sure what the cause of the observed outcome is.

 The most obvious benefit of Neutering

-One of the main (and most obvious) benefits to neutering is that by neutering your male dog, you take away the ability for them to procreate.
+One of the main (and most obvious) benefits to neutering is that by neutering your male dog, you take away the ability for them to reproduce.
 The risk of your male dog being the cause of an unwanted pregnancy becomes 0 after castration.

 It is difficult to find exact figures on the total number of dogs who are euthanised in kennels each year due to lack of space but take a look at rescue pages and websites from around the country and you will see the number of dogs in need of new homes.
 For many rescues, kennels are full and there are waiting lists for dogs coming in.
 There are simply more dogs than there are homes for.